Code-Institute-Submissions/cmd-source-MS3-Dishes_OctResub/README.md

 #### Mobile
 Displays as intended except for the LOGO at the top, needs to be centered on the Navbar.
+This has since been corrected with some CSS padding.

 ![mobileUtensils](static/img/utensilsmobile.PNG)